 Address: Gracechurch St, London EC3V 1LT

 We hope you enjoyed reading this informative blog on living areas in Central London and places to visit in the region.
-If you have any more questions, please do not hesitate to contact us and speak to one of our friendly staff.
+If you have any more questions, please do not hesitate to contact us and speak to one of our friendly staff members.
 If you are looking for a homestay, you can visit our website here for more information.

 Have a great day!